Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Highton has 74 active public transport stops, all of which are bus stops.
-These stops are served by 15 different routes that together facilitate 1,826 weekly passenger trips.
-Residents enjoy good transport accessibility, with an average distance of 255 meters to the nearest stop.
+Highton has 74 active public transport stops serviced by 15 routes.
+These routes provide a total of 1,826 weekly passenger trips.
+Residents have good transport accessibility, with an average distance of 255 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Cars remain the dominant mode of transport at 93%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport